ch1ru/elemental-bitcoin/docs/wallet.md

 **What we did**

 - Defined our wordlist (some wallet applications might want a wordlist in a specific language, although this comes with the risk that other wallets may not support the language, and fail to show funds).
-- Created a set of 12 words using our wordlist, and encrypt it with a very secure password
+- Created a set of 12 words using our wordlist, and encrypt it with a very secure password: "password123"
 - Created an extended key from these words (Remember the words just represent random entropy, which all private keys need)
 - Derived a public key from the private key
 - Both pairs of extended keys can now derive children keys.
 - Derived children are also extended public/private keys, and can be converted to addresses

+**What is an extended key?**
+Put simply, an extended key, also known as an xpriv, is a single private key that can be used to generate all private keys in the tree.
+There is also an extended public key (also known as xpub) which can generate all the child public keys.

 Note that extended private keys can derive both the child private key and public key, but extended public keys (xpub) can only derive public keys.
 This may be very useful, for example if you are running a Web server and want to generate a fresh address, while storing the funds on an offline hardware wallet, this is now possible.

 ## Creating the mnemonic

 The mnemonic is a set of words that relate to the random entropy that seeds a key.
 Mnemonics can be in different sizes, but mostly appear either as 12 or 24 words.
 In our example, we will show how a 12 word mnemonic is generated, using 128 bits of random entropy.
+It is very important that the entropy is genrated securely by a cryptographically secure random number generator.
+Seeding entropy based on time-based components in the underlying hardware is usually insufficient by itself.
+Flipping a coin, taking randomness from flipping a coin, mouse input or background ligh and sound can be effective ways to ensure sufficient random entropy for a key.

 **Steps**